ibm-cloud-docs/openwhisk/bluemix_cli.md

 You can create spaces to handle your pre-production (staging) and production deployments by creating spaces for each.
 Creating spaces allows {{site.data.keyword.openwhisk_short}} to have two different namespaces that are defined for you.

 You can use the `bx iam space-create` to create more spaces under your organization such "staging" and "production".

 See the following example:
 ```
 bx iam space-create "staging"
 bx iam space-create "production"
 ```

-For more information about the `bx iam` command, refer to the following documentation: https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_space_create
+For more information about the `bx iam` command, refer to the [IBM Cloud (bx) commands](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_space_create) documentation.

-{{site.data.keyword.openwhisk_short}} has restrictions on the namespace names.
-For more information about these restrictions, refer to the following documentation: https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_entities
+{{site.data.keyword.openwhisk_short}} has restrictions on namespace names.
+For more information, refer to the [System details and Limits](https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_entities) documentation.
+{: tip}

 ## Migrating from OpenWhisk CLI to {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #cli_migration}

-With the introduction of the {{site.data.keyword.openwhisk_short}} CLI plug-in, the OpenWhisk CLI is no longer needed.
+With the introduction of the {{site.data.keyword.openwhisk_short}} CLI plug-in, the OpenWhisk stand-alone CLI is no longer needed.

 ### Command Syntax
 {: #command_syntax}